Thinking of switching to Visible? Here's what you need to know.

 Visible is an all-digital carrier meaning it uses a data connection for everything.
 It also only uses LTE and 5G with VoLTE and VoNR for calls.
 This isn't as bad as it seems at first, as Verizon has been able to deploy LTE to most of its towers.
 Still, if you live in a rural area, it's worth double-checking Visible's coverage map to ensure you've got solid coverage everywhere you go.

 Visible also includes 5G at no extra cost, including Verizon's nationwide 5G and the incredibly fast Ultra Wideband mmWave network.
-5G speeds are limited to 200Mbps, but realistically, this is more than most people will ever need, for the next few years at least.
+5G speeds are limited to 200Mbps, but realistically, this is more than most people will ever need for the next few years at least.

 All of this means that Visible customers will have no access to Verizon's old 3G network or even older analog network.
-For most people, that's not an issue as LTE has been the main focus of cellular expansion for years now, but it can affect some people in rural areas.
+For most people, that's not an issue as LTE has been the main focus of cellular expansion for years now, but it can affect some rural areas.
 You also don't get access to Verizon's roaming partners.
 While Verizon's network covers most people, it still buys some coverage from other carriers to fill in a few gaps.
 Visible customers will have no service in these areas.

-Visible does not limit the speed of its connection, though Visible customers will be deprioritized compared to Verizon customers.
+Visible does not limit its connection speed, though Visible customers will be deprioritized compared to Verizon customers.
 This means that when the network gets crowded, your data speeds will drop much lower than you might expect.
 This will affect people living in dense areas more than suburban customers, but if your main tower sees a lot of traffic at specific points during the day, you may notice your speed tanking.
 This is noted in Visible's terms, but it's worth keeping in mind.

 Visible Phone support

 Visible requires your phone to support digital services like VoLTE, so support for older phones is quite limited.
-Still, most iPhone models released after the iPhone 6 will work without issue. iPhones with eSIm support, iPhone 8 and later, can also be activated without ordering a SIM with the Visible app.
+Still, most iPhone models released after the iPhone 6 will work without issue. iPhones with eSim support, iPhone 8, and later, can also be activated without ordering a SIM with the Visible app.
 Android eSIM support is due later but hasn't been released yet.

-Visible supports most of the most popular Android phones as well as iPhones.
-The same requirements exist with a VoLTE as a requirement.
+Visible supports most of the most popular Android phones as well as iPhones, with VoLTE as a requirement.
 Still, some unlocked Android phones that would seem to work won't have compatible software and won't be compatible.
 When you sign up for service, Visible will help you check your phone by IMEI to be sure you can use the service.
+You can also check this list of Android phones that are compatible with Visible.

+If you want to use 5G on Visible, there are currently only a few phones that will work.
+The Samsung Galaxy A42 5G, S20, S21, and S21+ series are compatible, though the base S20 won't work with Ultra Wideband mmWave 5G.
+The Google Pixel 4a 5G and Pixel 5 both work, as well as Visible's ZTE Blade X1 5G and Motorola One 5G UW Ace.
+You may need to update your phone's software to enable the feature.
+The iPhone 12 and iPhone 13 also have 5G support.

-Visible also sells a large number of phones with something that should work for everyone, from cheap but good Androids to high-end Galaxy phones and Pixels.
+Visible also sells a wide range of phones, from cheap-but-good Androids to high-end Galaxy phones and Pixels.
 If you have an older phone that's not compatible with Visible, you can also take advantage of Visible Swap to get a free and compatible Android phone when you sign up.
 You'll need to send in your old phone within 15 days of receiving your new one so don't forget.

 Visible Visible vs. the competition

 Visible isn't the only unlimited plan around and not even the only unlimited prepaid carrier on Verizon.
 There are a ton of plans to consider, including Visible vs. Verizon postpaid.
-Verizon offers premium data and a slightly larger network with roaming but is much more expensive.
-Visible vs. Verizon Prepaid is a bit closer but has a much greater focus on lighter users with smaller data plans.
+Verizon offers premium data and a slightly larger network with roaming, though it's much more expensive, while Visible vs. Verizon Prepaid is a bit more similar but has a much greater focus on lighter users with smaller data plans.

 If you have good T-Mobile coverage, Visible vs. Mint Mobile is worth considering, thanks to large data packages that work for most and great multi-month savings.
-Mint will also work with more unlocked phones.
+Mint Mobile will also work with more unlocked phones.
 Similarly, Visible vs. Metro by T-Mobile offers plenty of data on the T-Mobile network with competitive rates with a family plan.
 Visible vs. Boost Mobile shows what's possible with the T-Mobile and Sprint network with a wide range of plans and great support for calling and roaming in Mexico and Canada.

 Visible vs. Google Fi showcases Google Fi's unparalleled international roaming options and impressive network switching in the United States.
 Finally, Visible vs. Cricket Wireless demonstrates how a prepaid unlimited plan on the AT&T network stacks up with more multi-line options.